← Back to Blog

 • Unhedged (spot only).
 You convert at the moment of need at the prevailing rate.
 Simple, but every Rand movement directly hits your margin.

 • Selectively hedged.
-You hedge known, predictable Sterling exposure using forward contracts, while letting variable exposure float at spot.
+You hedge known, predictable Sterling exposure (12 months of supplier payments at a fixed monthly volume, for example) using forward contracts, while letting variable exposure float at spot.

 • Systematically hedged.
 You hedge a defined percentage of your rolling Sterling exposure on a structured policy (50% rolling 6-month forward cover is a common starting point).